 - Red or black vomit

 - A cut that won't stop bleeding

 The ideal plan is to prevent bleeding in the first place, though.
-As always, it will take time and effort on your part as a caregiver to keep your loved one healthy and safe, but any action you can take to lessen their chance injury and bleeding could prevent an emergency.
+As always, it will take time and effort for caregivers to keep their aging loved ones healthy and safe, but any action you can take to lessen their chance injury and bleeding could prevent an emergency.